-Through this page, you can download OTA packages of all OxygenOS updates released for the OnePlus 6 and OnePlus 6T.
-This includes the latest OxygenOS 10.3.7 update with November 2020 security patch and some new Game Space features.
+This page serves as a repository through which you can download OTA packages of all OxygenOS updates released for the OnePlus 6 and OnePlus 6T.
+This includes the latest OxygenOS 10.3.12 update with July 2021 security patch and bug fixes.
 Further, you will also learn how to manually install the latest OxygenOS OTA update on your OnePlus 6/6T.
 This could be done using three different methods depending upon your device’s current state.

 Back when Google announced Android 10 last year, OnePlus was one of the first few companies to roll out the update to its phones.
 The OnePlus 6 and OnePlus 6T received Android 10 open beta in October 2019, followed by the stable OxygenOS 10 update just a month later in November.
 Ever since then, both the phones have received regular monthly Android 10-based updates.

 As per OnePlus, the OnePlus 6 and 6T are also scheduled to receive the Android 11 update sometime this year.